Dev.Chan64's Blog

 Practical Understanding

-Infrastructure debt usually does not occur because it is unknown, but rather
+Infrastructure debt usually does not come from ignorance.

-Fortunately, infrastructure debt exists in a relatively clear form.
+Fortunately, infrastructure debt is usually visible in a concrete way.

 Key Sentence

-Infrastructure debt is not a problem of technology but of execution.
+Infrastructure debt is not a problem of technology.
+It is a problem of execution.

 7. Knowledge Debt